Saroj-kr-tharu/Admin-Enchanter/README.md

-# 🛠️👑👨🏻‍💼 Windows Admin Panel
+# 🛠️👑👨🏻‍💼 Admin Enchanter
-#### Welcome to Windows Admin Panel  Which Is Console Based Application Based in C++  For Control User.
+#### Welcome to User Account Manager  Which Is Console Based Application Based in C++ .
+It System Administrator Tool to manage User Account in Windows.

 ## 🌐 Technologies Used